 You can add one or multiple "optional parameters", such as specifying the Bind DN or certificate upload, to an LDAP-server-adding command as illustrated below.
 If adding multiple optional parameters, you must add them to the END of the command and separate them with a space.

-- Example 1 -- Specify an Active Directory Domain's name: - - Example 2 -- Set up the bind DN:
+Example 1 -- Specify an Active Directory Domain's name: